Sorry, you need to enable JavaScript to visit this website.

 The spices we need must be processed before they are suitable for use in our products, so we buy them from processors instead of farmers.
 Focusing on six key spices – chili, coriander, cumin, turmeric, black pepper and mustard seeds – our aim is to source spices that have been responsibly sourced and deliver positive outcomes for farming communities.

-Our Responsible Sourcing Standard provides a clear framework for implementing programs or building upon those that are already in place.
+Our Responsible Sourcing Core Requirements provides a clear framework for implementing programs or building upon those that are already in place.
 To drive industry-wide transparency, we publish the list of our Tier 1 suppliers of spices (pdf, 370Kb) and the list of corresponding primary processing sites in our supply chain, along with the countries of origin.

 Building traceability and high standards for our suppliers